 When compared with other regions, Africa was late to benefit from the CDM.
 The regulatory advancements, capacities and projects resulting from the great effort seen in CDM implementation now go unused because of the uncertainties surrounding the global carbon market.
 Meanwhile, many African states are striving for improved access to financing from the Green Climate Fund (GCF).
 While GCF operationalisation continues, expectations regarding the flow of funds have yet to be fulfilled.

-Against this backdrop, the Federal Ministry for the Environment (BMU) is promoting the Climate Finance Innovators project as part of its International Climate Initiative (IKI).
+Against this backdrop, the Federal Ministry for Economic Affairs and Climate Action (BMWK) is promoting the Climate Finance Innovators project as part of its International Climate Initiative (IKI).
 In cooperation with the three partner countries – Ethiopia, Senegal and Uganda – the project focuses on piloting replicable climate financing models designed to contribute to the respective country’s NDC and boost local capacities.
 The experience gained in the pilots will flow into the climate negotiations and will also inform the design of the instruments to be used under the Paris Agreement.

 The knowledge and experience gained in developing innovative climate financing models is subsequently used to strengthen both regional institutions and subregional stakeholders, such as GCF-accredited organisations, implementing organisations and independent auditors known as designated operational entities (DOEs) under the CDM.
 In addition, methodologies and models are developed for use in future climate financing proposals and/or for regional-level replication.